 Hardware store systems simply don't have a large enough cold coil space to efficiently remove water from the air.
 Small coils mean the system works harder, which means you pay more to run an inferior dehumidifier.

-Our SaniDry™ Sedona crawl space dehumidifier has a unique heat exchange system that helps it achieve an ENERGY STAR® rating!
+Our SaniDry™ Sedona crawl space dehumidifier has a unique heat exchange system.
 With an operating temperature of 40°F - 95°F, it's optimal for the cool crawl space environment!